tdda/tdda/doc/source/gentest.md

 FAILED (failures=1)
 ```

-The reason it may pass or fail is that R's PDF writer writes a timestamp
+The reason it may pass or fail is that R’s PDF writer writes a timestamp
 into the PDF file, accurate to the second.
 If the timing is such that the
 timestamp is the same, to the second, for each of the two trial runs
 Gentest does by default, it will see two identical PDF files and assume
-they're always the same.
+they’re always the same.
 But by the time you run the test, the time
 will almost certainly be later, and a slightly different PDF will be generated.

 In the case in which the trial PDFs were identical, the test code Gentest